ShawnClake/DataStructures-Plugin/README.md

 #### Features
 * Expands upon the existing OctoberCMS collection
 * Allows for a limit to the list
+* Create the ability to drop the first entered items if the list exceeds its capacity on a list.push operation
+* Intelligent merging

 #### Planned
 * Create a core for the stack and queue data structures to build off (Extends).

-* Create the ability to drop the first entered items if the list exceeds its capacity on a list.push operation
+## Enum
+Useful to abstract away state based String comparisons
+#### Features
-* Intelligent merging
+* Enum

 ## Tree
 The tree data structure will be useful for searching, sorting, heaps, and organization.